Send us your art

 Bleed

-To have bleed on a document means that the printed design is intending to extend to one or more of the edges of the document.
+Bleed is the area beyond the trimmed edge of the page.
+It should be a continuation of any content that is 'at the trim edge'.
 Bleed is typically required to extend 3mm past the trimmed edge, (or more for large format printing).
-This ensures that when the document is trimmed, the design ends on the very edge of the page.
-As printing is a manufactured process, slight variations in trimming are simply part of the process.
+This ensures that when the document is trimmed, the design ends on the edge of the page.
+As printing is a manufactured process, slight variations in trimming are part of the process.
 If there is no bleed, the likelihood of having a white strip on the edge of the finished product is high.

 Both InDesign and Illustrator have a 'Package for Output' feature (in the File menu).
 Use this to ensure that image resolution and colour spaces are correct, that fonts are available and can be embedded, that graphics are up-to-date, and so on.
 It will create a folder that should (depending on any settings you adjust or warnings you ignore) contain everything we need to create a suitable PDF.